voxpupuli/puppet-cassandra/README.md

 }
 ```

-We don't need to specify the rack name (with the rack parameter) as RAC1 is
+We don't need to specify the rack name (with the rack attribute) as RAC1 is
 the default value.
 Again, do not forget to either set auto_bootstrap to
-true or not set the parameter at all after initializing the cluster.
+true or not set the attribute at all after initializing the cluster.

 ### OpsCenter